OberaiGroup/getting_started/vim_crash_course.md

 Use `o` to enter text into a new line below the current;
 use `O` (capital) to do so for a line above the current.

+## Advanced Editing
+Vim gives you the ability to edit words, WORDS, and whole lines with a few keystrokes.
+To delete the current line, press `dd`;
+to delete the next word, use `dw`.
+To delete the remaining characters on a line, use `D`.
+Note that _deleting_ text with these methods is similar to the _cut_ feature many other text editors have;
+the text is removed from the active file but a copy of it is store in memory.

+Similar methods can be used to change text with `c`.
+`cc` will delete the current line and place you in Insert Mode.
+`cw` will delete the next word and place you in Insert Mode.
+Lastly, `C` will delete the rest of the line and place you in Insert Mode.

+Pressing `r` will replace a single character.
+Alternatively, `R` will put you in Replace Mode.
+This will at first seem similar to insert mode, however, you can only write over character which already exist.
+You will not be able to delete text with the `backspace` key, only the `delete` key.

+Similar to most other text editors, Vim supports _cut_, _copy_, and _paste_ -like operations.
+The _cut_ feature is explained earlier in these section with the `d` family of operations.

+In Vim terminology, to _copy_ text is to _yank_ it.
+You can _yank_ via the `y` family of operations.
+`yy` will yank the current line.
+To yank this and the next 3 lines down, use `y3j`.
+Similar methods work for any specific number of lines above the current.
+For both these methods, Vim will display a message at the bottom right-hand corner of the screen noting `<k> lines yanked`.
+Yanking can be combined with Visual Mode to carefully text text;
+once the needed text has been visually selected, press `y` to yank it.
+Once text is either deleted or yanked (_cut_ or _copy_) it can then be pasted with the `p` family of operations.
+Just `p` will paste the text after the current character;
+`P` will paste is before.
+Adding an integer to the command will paste that many times.
+E.g., `3p` will paste three times after the current character.

 ## Searching
 For the scope of this write up, a _string_ is an ordered collection of atoms;